chenhuang511/Elearning/moodle/theme/tecapro/README.txt

 7) You will get success message once the plugins installed successfully.

-8) By clicking "Continue" button on success page , you will get options to change the bhxh theme settings.
+8) By clicking "Continue" button on success page , you will get options to change the tecapro theme settings.
    You can modify the settings later too :-)

-Steps to set bhxh theme as default theme for your moodle system
+Steps to set tecapro theme as default theme for your moodle system
 ==================================================================

 1) Login as site administrator